EAMT 2026: Bursaries for attendees with disabilities EAMT conference

 • machine translation for less-resourced languages

-• the use of these systems in professional environments (freelance translators, translation agencies, localisation, etc.)
+• the use of these systems in professional environments (freelance translators, translation agencies, and professionals outside of the language industry)

 • the increasing impact of machine translation on non-professional Internet users and its impact in communications, social networking, etc.